 Where the two individual hotels look to be different, interestingly enough, is in their size.
 The first will be 2,050 rooms, while the second is a “mere” 750.
 Their combined room count of 2,800 is staggeringly big for the resort – that’s like adding Aventura onto Cabana Bay! – and will contain 1,450 two-bedroom suites “designed to accommodate families of all sizes.”

-Unfortunately, as of right now, that’s all the company has to say on the new “hotel complex” – oh, save for the little detail that reservations will start to be taken sometime in early 2018.
+Unfortunately, as of right now, that’s all the company has to say on the new “hotel complex” – oh, save for the little detail that reservations will start to be taken sometime in early this year.
 Perhaps we’ll get more information, including a name (or names) and official opening date, at that time.

 Universal Orlando’s seventh and eighth on-site hotels will open summer 2019.